-“Don’t worry,“ Bette could practically hear Finn’s smile though his voice, “I’ve got a plan.
+“Don’t worry,“ Bette could practically hear Finn’s smile through his voice, “I’ve got a plan.
 This might have been the kick in the pants I needed.
 This could be good.”

 “If you think so…” Carter replied as Bette swung her bedroom door shut.
-Either way you spun it, things were sure bound to get interesting.
+Either way you spin it, things were sure bound to get interesting.

 “Hi,” Finn smiled at her, and for a moment everything seemed perfectly normal.
 Maybe they were just going to pretend the previous night hadn’t happened.
 “Sorry if I woke you”